bstoroe/bstoroe.github.io/resume.md

 **Senior SDE - [Skytap]**, September 2015 - August 2019

 [Skytap] is a provider of cloud environments.
-I transitioned from SDET to SDE roles.
-Throughout that time, I focused on quality, defect analysis, and comprehensive monitoring of a complex distributed service architecture.
+Transitioned from SDET to SDE roles.
+Throughout that time, focused on quality, defect analysis, and comprehensive monitoring of a complex distributed service architecture.

 - Shipped customer-facing new/improved features, ensuring high quality and quick turn-around via automated tests.
 Included billing enhancements, import appliance, and application ACL and tag support.
 - Contributed to internal process improvements for data resiliency and security.
 Included database and server migrations, backup overhaul, and service error/resiliency analysis.